-- (1) Based upon Schedule 13D filed with the Securities and Exchange Commission (the "SEC") and other information known to us.
-Includes 1,506,176 shares of common stock issuable upon the exercise of currently exercisable options and warrants (including warrants for the purchase of 40,000 shares of common stock held by a trust for which Mr. Desmarais and his wife serve as the trustees and which was established for the benefit of his immediate family). - (2) Based upon Schedule 13D filed with the SEC and other information known to us.
-Includes 239,182 shares of common stock issuable upon the exercise of currently exercisable warrants.
-The shares and warrants are owned directly by Westbury (Bermuda) Ltd. which is 100% owned by Westbury Trust. - (3) Includes 918,168 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (4) Includes 41,590 shares of common stock issuable upon the exercise of currently exercisable warrants. - (5) Includes 430,084 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (6) Represents (i) 6,000 shares of common stock held jointly with Mr. Tonna's wife and (ii) 268,834 shares of common stock issuable upon the exercise of options and warrants that are exercisable currently or within 60 days. - (7) Includes 194,533 shares of common stock issuable upon the exercise of currently exercisable options and warrants. - (8) Includes 179,751 shares of common stock issuable upon the exercise of options and warrants that are exercisable currently or within 60 days. - (9) Includes (i) 170 shares of common stock held in an individual retirement account for the benefit of Mr. Silva and (ii) 155,984 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (10) Represents shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days.
+- (1) Based upon Schedule 13D filed with the Securities and Exchange Commission (the "SEC").
+Includes 1,000,000 shares of common stock issuable upon the exercise of currently exercisable warrants. - (2) Based upon Schedule 13D filed with the SEC and other information known to us.
+Includes 1,536,176 shares of common stock issuable upon the exercise of currently exercisable options and warrants (including warrants for the purchase of 40,000 shares of common stock held by a trust for which Mr. Desmarais and his wife serve as the trustees and which was established for the benefit of his immediate family). - Based upon Schedule 13G filed with the SEC and other information known to us.
+Includes 790,257 shares of common stock issuable upon the conversion of a currently convertible note and the exercise of currently exercisable warrants.
+The shares, convertible note and warrants are owned directly by SCG Capital, LLC, or SCG.
+Steven Geduld as President of SCG has an indirect beneficial ownership in the securities held by SCG.
+SCG has rights, under a convertible promissory note, to own an aggregate number of shares of our common stock which, except for a contractual cap on the amount of outstanding shares of the common stock that SCG may own, could exceed such a cap.
+SCG's ownership cap under the convertible promissory note is 9.99% of the outstanding shares of our common stock.
+Therefore, based on 14,825,502 shares of common stock outstanding as of April 2, 2019 (15,615,759 shares of common stock outstanding giving effect to the shares issuable pursuant to the warrants and the convertible note, subject to the cap), the number of shares of our common stock beneficially owned by SCG as of April 2, 2019 was 1,560,014 shares of common stock. - (4) Based upon Schedule 13D filed with the SEC and other information known to us.
+Includes 199,182 shares of common stock issuable upon the exercise of currently exercisable warrants.
+The shares and warrants are owned directly by Westbury (Bermuda) Ltd. which is 100% owned by Westbury Trust. - (5) Includes 1,044,501 shares of common stock issuable upon the exercise of currently exercisable options. - (6) Includes 474,334 shares of common stock issuable upon the exercise of currently exercisable options. - (7) Represents (i) 1,500 shares of common stock held jointly with Mr. Tonna's wife and (ii) 303,834 shares of common stock issuable upon the exercise of currently exercisable options and warrants.

+- (8) Includes 224,533 shares of common stock issuable upon the exercise of currently exercisable options and warrants. - (9) Includes 208,084 shares of common stock issuable upon the exercise of currently exercisable options and warrants. - (10) Includes (i) 170 shares of common stock held in an individual retirement account for the benefit of Mr. Silva and (ii) 164,317 shares of common stock issuable upon the exercise of currently exercisable options. - (11) Represents shares of common stock issuable upon the exercise of currently exercisable options. - (12) Includes 4,181,497 shares of common stock issuable upon the exercise of currently exercisable options and warrants.